JalalAmeerzai/Panacloud-Bootcamp-c2/README.md

-# Getting Started with Create React App
+# PanaCloud Bootcamp Class 3 - Introduction to React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).